Chicago (Ill.) -- Social life and customs

 Identifier: Midwest-MS-Fairbank-Graham

-Correspondence, personal and business materials, documents, diaries, writings, photographs, and maps of the Fairbank and Graham families.
+Abstract Correspondence, personal and business materials, documents, diaries, writings, photographs, and maps of the Fairbank and Graham families.
 These families were connected by the marriage of Nathaniel Kellogg Fairbank, a prominent Chicago businessman, and Helen Beeckman Graham, daughter of East Coast industrialist John Andrew Graham.
-Collection also includes materials of the Carpenter family, through the marriage of Helen Fairbank and Benjamin Carpenter, and three generations of the Nathan S. Davis...
+Collection also includes materials of the Carpenter family, through the marriage of Helen Fairbank and Benjamin Carpenter, and three generations of the Nathan S....

-1775-1980; Majority of material found within 1870 - 1920
+Dates: 1775-1980; Majority of material found within 1870 - 1920

 Fortnightly of Chicago records